AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/The_C.md

 -   The *sz* argument is the size of the string.
 If *sz* is 0, the length of the null-terminated string is computed automatically.

 -   The *rval* argument is a pointer to a single jsval structure.
-The function’s return value is stored in \*rval.
+The functionâ€™s return value is stored in \*rval.

 #### Returns